-- Children and youth who lack a fixed, regular and adequate nighttime residence and includes children who are:
+A child who lacks a fixed, regular and adequate nighttime residence and includes the following:

-- Children and youth who have a primary nighttime residence that is a public or private place not designated for, or ordinarily used as, a egular sleeping accommodation for human beings.
+A child who has a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for humans beings

-- Children and youth who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings.
+A child who is living in a car, park, abandoned building, substandard housing, bus or train station, or similar setting; or

 Following is a link to information on “Homeless Children and Youth” from the Iowa Department of Education Website.